-URI’s world-class faculty is also growing, with 302 new faculty members since 2010.
-URI is the only major research institution that can boast a 40% increase in faculty.
+URI’s world-class faculty is also growing, with 346 new faculty members in the last eight years.
+URI is the only major research institution that can boast a 47% increase in new fulltime faculty.

 Students represent 48 U.S. states, districts, and territories and 76 nations; 20% of newly admitted students identify as students of color.

 - Last year, 22,781 applications were considered for 3,226 spots.

 - About 5,700 undergraduate students live in 26 residence halls.

 - We have 18 Learning and Living Communities, of which 13 are exclusively for first-year students.

 URI is one of Rhode Island’s largest employers.